Related info: Shawn Lawton Henry at W3C WAI and About Shawn

 I often use 'shawna-slh' for public accounts to help communicate that I'm a 'cisgender' female.
 You can call me 'Shawn' or 'Shawna'.

-Shawn Henry focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
-Her TAdER Project provides research and outreach to better understand users' needs to customize text for readability — specifically, people with low vision, dyslexia, and related conditions that impact reading, including older people.
-Her book Just Ask: Integrating Accessibility Throughout Design, which is available free online, offers an approach for developing products that are more usable for everyone.
+Shawn focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
+Her TAdER Project provides research to better understand users' needs to customize text for readability — specifically, people with low vision, dyslexia, and related conditions that impact reading, including older people.
+Her book Just Ask: Integrating Accessibility Throughout Design, which is available free online, provides a user-centered accessibility approach for developing products that are more usable for everyone.

-At the World Wide Web Consortium (W3C), Shawn is the Web Accessibility Initiative (WAI) Program Lead and also leads education and outreach activities promoting digital accessibility for people with disabilities.
-Before joining the W3C, she developed and implemented strategies to optimize user interface design for usability and accessibility with Fortune 500 companies, nonprofit organizations, education providers, government agencies, international standards bodies, and research centers.
+Before joining W3C, Shawn developed and implemented strategies to optimize user interface design for usability and accessibility as a consultant to Fortune 500 companies, education providers, government agencies, non-profits/NGOs, international standards bodies, and research centers.

 Contact Shawn to get permission to use these photos.